AguaClara/String-Digester/Report3.md

 ## Future Work
+Describe your plan of action for the next several weeks of research.
+Detail the next steps for this team.
+How can AguaClara use what you discovered for future projects?
+Your suggestions for challenges for future teams are most welcome.
+Should research in this area continue?

+In the next couple of weeks, the team will

+try to evaluate which of the new options is the best and continue to test if it is viable for it to actually work in a trickling filter

-In the next few weeks, the team will continue to investigate potential string material that will allow for proper treatment to occur.
+ continue to investigate potential string material that will allow for proper treatment to occur.
 In terms of how exactly the team will do this, more thought and brainstorming is needed.
 One potential avenue would be to inoculate the string with biofilm before putting it in the system with the basin in the hopes that the presence of biofilm will make the surface of the string more hydrophilic and that water will not "fall off" the string.
 If research with the string method continues to not show any promising results, the team may move away from strings and using surface tension.
 A possible alternative method would be using steeply slanted, quite thin plates as the media surface.
 This would use gravity to keep the water on the surface instead of relying on surface tension and cohesion.
 The team still sees the potential for a trickling filter-influenced design for wastewater treatment in a future AguaClara plant, but the inclusion of strings as a media is not yet certain.

 ## Bibliography
 Ali et al. (2017).
 "Identification and Elucidation of the Designing and Operational Issues of Trickling Filter Systems for Wastewater Treatment." *Polish Journal of Environmental Studies.* 26(6), 2431-2444.